CEO says VW's accelerated electric cars push will cause job cuts

-WOLFSBURG, Germany (Reuters) - Volkswagen (VOWG_p.DE) said its aggressive push to build electric cars will force it to cut jobs.
+WOLFSBURG, Germany, March 12 (Reuters) - Volkswagen said its aggressive push to build electric cars will force it to cut jobs.

 “The reality is that building an electric car involves some 30 percent less effort than one powered by an internal combustion engine,” Herbert Diess explained at the company’s annual results press conference in Wolfsburg on Tuesday.